odo/ramjet/README.md

 program remotely, effectivly multiplying the generated load.

 Note: The counters are collected from all nodes (throughput, errros, session starts, sessions running).
-Latency information is collected only fromt the master, so if a slave has higher latency than the master this will not be visible.
+Latency information is collected only from the master, so if a slave has higher latency than the master this will not be visible.